tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 etc through `wp-admin/admin-{ajax|post}.php`.
 But it's incapable of preventing Privilege Escalation (PE) and Cross Site Scripting (XSS).

-= Admin Ajax doesn't work when DZAP is on. =
+= Admin Ajax doesn't work when PZAP is on. =

-DZAP will embed a nonce into the admin screen pages and will add it to the ajax request using `.ajaxSend()` when jQuery ajax is triggered.
+PZAP will embed a nonce into the admin screen pages and will add it to the ajax request using `.ajaxSend()` when jQuery ajax is triggered.
 This process depends on the jQuery file.
 So at first, please check HTML src and the loading order of jQuery file and `wp-content/plugins/ip-geo-block/admin/js/auth-nonce.js`.

-If it's correct, please check `ip-geo-block-auth-nonce` in your ajax request by firebug or Chrome developer tools.
-The supported content type is `application/x-www-form-urlencoded` and `multipart/form-data`.
+If it's correct, please check `ip-geo-block-auth-nonce` parameter in your ajax request by firebug or Chrome developer tools.
+Currently, the supported content type is `application/x-www-form-urlencoded` or `multipart/form-data`.

 If it's OK, then please let me know about your plugin which send that request at the support forum.

-= I want to use only DZAP. =
+= I want to use only PZAP. =

 Uncheck the `Comment post`, `XML-RPC`, `Login form`, `Admin area` and select `Prevent zero-day attack` for `Admin ajax/post` in `Validation settings` on `Setting` tab.

 And then empty the textfield of `White list` or `Black list` according to the `Matching rule`.

 == Other Notes ==